sarpba/AI_Dubbing/README.md

 - make a manual correction tab, for change automatic translate or base audio fi need.
 - need a good working normaliser metod which is with multilang moduls (change numbers and spacial characters to words, because the finetuned modells not heandle it good)
-- change the TTS run method a faster on (with multigpu support) ...
+- change the TTS run method to a faster methode (with multigpu support) ...

 License: MIT